 3. If you do not have an attorney, you can CLICK HERE for a fillable form for a Notice of Hearing.

-4. The Notice of Hearing must be filed with the Clerk of Courts and sent to all the parties involved in the case.
+4. The Notice of Hearing must be filed with the Clerk of Courts and furnished to all parties involved in the case at least 10 days prior to the hearing by U.S.P.S.
+Certified Mail Return Receipt Requested or some other means with proof of service.
 It is not necessary to send a copy to the Judge’s office.

 1. Order to Compel must have already been issued.